All Collections

 Step 3: Deploy the Kami extension

-The final step to your license setup is to deploy the Kami extension and Google Workspace app.
-It’s essential to have both extension and app deployed to get the best Kami experience!
+Now it's time to deploy the Kami extension and Google Workspace app.
+It’s essential to have both the extension and Google Workspace app deployed to get the best Kami experience!

 Adding the Chrome or Edge extension is required for Kami’s integration with your Learning Management System, and installing Kami’s Google Workspace Marketplace app is the easiest way to set up your users.
 As the admin, you’ll get to pre-approve permissions for them, allowing for a more straightforward login process.